 Move the virtual cursor of the rectwindow w to position (x,y).

-Change the type of points subsequently plotted in rectwindow w. type = -1 corresponds to a dot, larger values may correspond to something else. w = -1 changes highlevel plotting.
-This is only taken into account by the gnuplot interface.
+change the type of points subsequently plotted in rectwindow w. type = -1 corresponds to a dot, larger values may correspond to something else. w = -1 changes highlevel plotting.

 Draw in the rectwindow w the outline of the rectangle which is such that the points (x1,y1) and (x1+dx,y1+dy) are opposite corners, where (x1,y1) is the current position of the cursor.
 Only the part of the rectangle which is in w is drawn.
 The virtual cursor does not move.